emmaleitao/DalMarine-R/Lesson Outlines/Lesson3_DataWrangling.md

 Tip: the sep = "-" is indicating how R will recognize the seperation between each part of your observation. in seperate, you are telling R that the three values are seperated by a hyphen.
 R will then take the element and split the values into your new colunmns based on the placements of the hyphen.
 In unite, you are telling R to combine each column but seperate those values by a hyphen.
 Here, it could be any character of your choice.
 Commonly, you see hyphens, commas, spaces, or nothing.

-<h4> Recap </h4>

-In this lesson, we went over

-- installing packages
-- pipe syntax
-- dplyr
-- tidyr

 If you want more information on these two packages, check out these cheatsheets published by the creators of the package!

 tidyr: https://github.com/rstudio/cheatsheets/blob/master/data-import.pdf